Gen - Bonds of Love

 “When the tournament ends,” she says, “they will come to judge me.”

-We sit there quietly holding hands.
+We sit there quietly holding hands, and speak little as the hours pass.

-The hour passes, the walls open, and the stadium empties.
+Soon the walls open, and the stadium empties.

-The area is quiet.
+The area is quiet and peaceful, again.

 A few seconds later, the world darkens for a moment.

-Vala and I are back in the stadium.
+Vala and I are back in the stadium, sitting in the same area as before.

-And seven Gen are arranged in a semi-circle in front of us.
+Seven Gen are arranged in a semi-circle in front of us.

 Other Gen come and tell what they saw.